github/docs/content/github-cli/github-cli/using-github-cli-extensions.md

 To install an extension, use the `extensions install` subcommand.
 Replace the `repo` parameter with the repository of the extension.
 You can use the full URL, such as `https://github.com/octocat/gh-whoami`, or just the owner and repository, such as `octocat/gh-whoami`.

 If the owner and repository are used, `gh` will install the extension using the hostname to which `gh` is currently authenticated.
 The full URL format is useful when installing extensions from a different host.
-For example, users on {% data variables.product.prodname_ghe_server %} should use the full repository URL to install extensions from GitHub.com or any other host.
+For example, users on {% data variables.product.prodname_ghe_server %} should use the full repository URL to install extensions from {% data variables.product.prodname_dotcom_the_website %} or any other host.

 To install an extension in development from the current directory, use `.` as the value for the `repo` parameter.